 No. Details of Condition Comment Compliance Status C2.9 Where it can be demonstrated that direct measurement of noise from the premises is impractical, the EPA may accept alternative means of determining compliance.
 See Chapter 11 of the NSW Industrial Noise Policy.
-EPA approved the applied methodology for conducting noise measurements and modelling by SICTL.
+EPA via #DOC14/127781 approved the applied methodology for conducting noise measurements and modelling by SICTL.
 Compliant C2.10 The modification factors presented in Section 4 of the NSW Industrial Noise Policy shall also be applied to the measured noise levels where applicable.
 Refer to C2.9 comment.
 Compliant C2.11 The noise emission limits identified in Condition C2.6 apply under meteorological conditions of wind speed up to 3 metres per second at 10 metres above ground level, and temperature inversion conditions up to 1.50C/100m positive lapse rate.
-The Noise Compliance Assessment reports for January and July 2020 confirm that the measurements taken were within the meteorological conditions specified in C2.11.
+The Noise Compliance Assessment reports for January and July 2021 confirm that the measurements taken were within the meteorological conditions specified in C2.11.
 Compliant C2.12 Operational Traffic Management Plan Prior to the commencement of terminal operations, the applicant must prepare an Operational Traffic Management Plan in consultation with RTA, DOP, Botany and Randwick Councils and SSROC.
 The Applicant shall address the requirements of these organisations in the Plan.
 The Applicant shall also consult with the Community Consultative Committee in preparation of the Plan.
-The plan must include, but not be confined to, mitigation measures identified in EIS such as: The original Operational Traffic Management Plan (v2 dated 30 August 2013) was approved by the Secretary on 30 August 2013 prior to the commencement of operations.
-The Operational Traffic Management Plan is covered in section 7.4 of SICTL OEMP.
-Compliant identification of preferred routes to minimise noise impacts on the surrounding community; physical and operational measures (including signage) to mitigate noise impacts from vehicles accessing and leaving the terminal; measures to limit the impact of traffic noise on Foreshore Road and Botany Road; driver education and information to promote driver habits to minimise noise; and timetabling, scheduling and details of vehicle booking systems.
+The plan must include, but not be confined to, mitigation measures identified in EIS such as: - identification of preferred routes to minimise noise impacts on the surrounding community; - physical and operational measures (including signage) to mitigate noise impacts from vehicles accessing and leaving the terminal; - measures to limit the impact of traffic noise on Foreshore Road and Botany Road; - driver education and information to promote driver habits to minimise noise; and - timetabling, scheduling and details of vehicle booking systems.
 The plan must be submitted and approved by the Secretary prior to the commencement of operations.
-C2.13 Waste Management On-Site Management of waste must be in accordance with the environment protection licence issued by EPA under the Protection of the Environment Operations Act 1997.
+The Traffic Management Plan (TMP) was last updated on 02/07/2021.
+The TMP measures are covered in section 7.4 of SICTL OEMP.
+Compliant C2.13 Waste Management On-Site Management of waste must be in accordance with the environment protection licence issued by EPA under the Protection of the Environment Operations Act 1997.
 On-site waste management during the reporting period was in accordance to Condition L2.1 of EPL 20322 and POEO Act 1997.
-Compliant No waste was received on site during this reporting period.
+No waste was received on site during this reporting period.
+Compliant